Metro (board game): Background

-The players take the role of metro track designers who are building the Paris Metro in 1898 to be opened in the World Fair 1900.
+The players take the role of metro track designers who are building the Paris Metro to be opened in the 1900 World's Fair.

 Game board

 The game board is square and consists of 10×10 places, of which the four corners remain free.
 The squares on the edges between the corners represent metro stations, of which each player is assigned a certain number.
 Connecting these stations with metro tracks earns points; the 2×2 place square in the middle represents the main stations, connecting to which earns double points.
 The 60 remaining squares are free to build tracks onto.

 Objective

-The objective of the game is to build as long track connections between metro stations as possible.
+The objective of the game is to build the longest track connections between as many metro stations as possible.
 Each track connection earns points, and the player with the most points at the end of the game wins.

 Course of the game

 The players take turns.
 The current player takes a track tile face down at random.
 The player then has a choice between placing the tile on the board or taking another tile, which they must then place on the board.
 If the tile placed completes one or more metro train tracks, these are scored.
 The turn then ends.